isaacs/blog.izs.me/src/posts/2026/5-point-request.md

   - humaning
 ---

-_This was originally part of the npm, Inc. handbook, a set of documents defining how we ran the company.
+_I originally wrote this as part of the npm, Inc. handbook, a set of documents defining how we ran the company.
 I often want to refer to it, but it apparently exists nowhere else online, so I'm publishing it here._

 ---